 - Chords that can be played are clickable and are colored in blue, for example, DMaj

-- Missing chords are colored in gray and are crossed out by a horizontal line, for example,
+- Chords that can’t be played are colored in gray and are crossed out by a horizontal line, for example,

 - Duplicated chords are colored in light blue, for example, E#m7 = Fm7